Follow Us:

 (A) Non-European manufacturers can only import and sell medical and in vitro devices on the market of the European Union after designating a single EU Representative.

-(B) The designation will serve as the EU Representative’s authority, and it will only be effective for all devices in the same generic device group if it is approved in writing by the EC Rep in the mutually signed EAR agreement.
+(B) The designation will serve as the EU Authorized Representative’s authority, and it will only be effective for all devices in the same generic device group if it is approved in writing by the EC Rep in the mutually signed EAR agreement.

 (C) The EC representative shall perform the tasks specified in the mandate agreed upon between EAR and the manufacturer.
 The Representative shall provide a copy of the EAR Agreement/mandate to the competent authority, upon request.